Francisjhacke/csci3055u-project-template/README.md

 Rust provides many interesting tools alongside its safety.
 For instance:
 - Pattern-matching
-- Algebraic Datatypes
 - Immunitability by default!
 (You must explicitly define a variable as _mut_ if you want it to be mutable)
 - Built-in package manager (Cargo)
-- Memory safety is __guaranteed__ without garbage collection.
+- Memory safety is __guaranteed__ without garbage collection
+- The concept of 'ownership' vs 'references/borrowing'
+- Powerful macros

 ## About the syntax